SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ### Example: integer sign

-Create a function which prints if the given integer is positive, negative or zero.
+Create a function which prints whether the given integer is positive, negative or zero.

 #### Sample Input and Output